-32. A Construction Traffic Management Plan (CTMP) shall be submitted in consultation with the TfNSW Sydney Coordination Office (SCO), Roads and Maritime, and City of Parramatta Council, prior to the issue of a Construction Certificate.
+27. A Construction Traffic Management Plan (CTMP) shall be submitted in consultation with the TfNSW Sydney Coordination Office (SCO), Roads and Maritime, and City of Parramatta Council, prior to the issue of a Construction Certificate.
 The CTMP needs to include, but not be limited to, the following: construction vehicle routes, number of trucks, hours of operation, access arrangements and traffic control, taking into consideration the cumulative traffic impacts of other developments in the area.
-Reason: To ensure compliance with requirements of RMS.

-All roof water and surface water is to be connected to an operable drainage system.
-33. Details are to be shown on the plans and documentation accompanying the application for a Construction Certificate.
+28. All roof water and surface water is to be connected to an operable drainage system.
+Details are to be shown on the plans and documentation accompanying the application for the relevant Construction Certificate.

-To ensure satisfactory stormwater disposal.
-Reason:
+Reason: To ensure satisfactory stormwater disposal.

-34. The building must be designed and certified by a registered structural engineer to ensure the building does not fail due to floodwater forces, debris and buoyancy effects from flooding in events up to the 1 in 100 year level plus 500mm freeboard.
-To ensure the structure can withstand flooding impacts.
-Reason:
+29. The building must be designed and certified by a registered structural engineer to ensure the building does not fail due to floodwater forces, debris and buoyancy effects from flooding in events up to the 1 in 100 year level plus 500mm freeboard.

+Reason: To ensure the structure can withstand flooding impacts.